peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORTypeMapper.md

  Registers an object that converts objects of a given type to CBOR objects (called a CBOR converter).
 * `CBORTypeMapper AddTypeName​(java.lang.String name)`<br>
- Adds the fully qualified name of a Java or .NET type for use in type matching.
+ Adds the fully qualified name of a Java or.NET type for use in type matching.
 * `CBORTypeMapper AddTypePrefix​(java.lang.String prefix)`<br>
- Adds a prefix of a Java or .NET type for use in type matching.
+ Adds a prefix of a Java or.NET type for use in type matching.
 * `boolean FilterTypeName​(java.lang.String typeName)`<br>
- Returns whether the given Java or .NET type name fits the filters given in this mapper.
+ Returns whether the given Java or.NET type name fits the filters given in this mapper.

 ## Constructors